edma2/clojure-msgpack/README.md

 * serializing native Clojure data structures as MessagePack byte arrays.
 * deserializing MessagePack byte arrays into native Clojure data structures.

+It strives to be minimal and clean, and brings in no dependencies except Clojure itself.

 ## Usage

 ```clojure